 The Ruffords were an important family in the parish of Islington throughout the 17th and 18th centuries.
 They had a number of buildings and this street named after them.
-It may have been after a Captain Nicholas Rufford, a churchwarden of St. Mary’s (in 1689) who died aged 72 on March 20, 1711.
+Though this street may also have been named after a Captain Nicholas Rufford, a churchwarden of St Mary’s (in 1689) who died aged 72 on March 20, 1711.
 There was also a “long-lapsed charity, ‘Mr. Rufford’s Gift’ for a Sermon to be preached on St Thomas’s Day and ‘to the Ringers for Ringing on the same Day'”.
-There was also a Francis Rufford who was also a Churchwarden in 1717 and 1718.
-Eric Willats’s book Streets With A Story: The Book of Islington records that this at various times was also James Street, Junction Road, and Stroud’s Vale, before becoming Rufford Street.
-Ordnance Survey maps show the road was straightened and broadened between the 1871 and 1894.
+A Francis Rufford, a Churchwarden in 1717 and 1718, also features in records.
+At various times this was also James Street, Junction Road, and Stroud’s Vale, before assuming its present name.
+Ordnance Survey maps show the road was straightened and broadened between 1871 and 1894.

 50 total views, 1 views today